Netherlands: Burgundian, Habsburg and Spanish Habsburg Netherlands (1384–1581)

 The first great siege was Alba's effort to capture Haarlem and thereby cut Holland in half.
 It dragged on from December 1572 to the next summer, when Haarlemers finally surrendered on 13 July upon the promise that the city would be spared from being sacked.
 It was a stipulation Don Fadrique was unable to honour, when his soldiers mutinied, angered over pay owed and the miserable conditions of the campaign.
 On 4 November 1576, Spanish tercios seized Antwerp and subjected it to the worst pillage in the Netherlands' history.
 The citizens resisted but were overcome; seven thousand were killed and a thousand buildings were torched.

 Philip II of Spain reproaches William of Orange in Vlissingen upon his departure from the Netherlands in 1559.

-Following the sack of Antwerp, delegates from Catholic Brabant, Protestant Holland and Zeeland agreed to join Utrecht and William the Silent in driving out Spanish troops and forming a new government for the Netherlands.
+After the sack of Antwerp, delegates from Catholic Brabant, Protestant Holland and Zeeland agreed to join Utrecht and William the Silent in driving out Spanish troops and forming a new government for the Netherlands.
 Don Juan of Austria, the new Spanish governor, was forced to concede initially, but within months returned to active hostilities.
 The Dutch looked for help from the Protestant Elizabeth I of England, but she initially stood by her commitments to the Spanish in the Treaty of Bristol of 1574.
-When the next large-scale battle occurred at Gembloux in 1578, the Spanish forces won easily.
+When the next large-scale battle took place at Gembloux in 1578, the Spanish forces won easily.
 In light of the defeat at Gembloux, the southern states of the Seventeen Provinces distanced themselves from the rebels in the north with the 1579 Union of Arras.
 Opposing them, the northern half of the Seventeen Provinces forged the Union of Utrecht in which they committed to support each other against the Spanish.
 The Union of Utrecht is seen as the foundation of the modern Netherlands.

 Spanish troops sacked Maastricht in 1579, killing over 10,000 civilians.
 In 1581, the northern provinces adopted the Act of Abjuration, the declaration of independence in which the provinces officially deposed Philip II.
 Against the rebels Philip could draw on the resources of the Spanish Empire.
 Elizabeth I sympathised with the Dutch struggle and sent an army of 7,600 soldiers to aid them.
 English forces faced the Spanish in the Netherlands under the Duke of Parma in a series of largely indecisive actions that tied down significant numbers of Spanish troops and bought time for the Dutch to reorganise their defences.
 The war continued until 1648, when Spain under King Philip IV recognised the independence of the seven north-western provinces in the Peace of Münster.
 Parts of the southern provinces became de facto colonies of the new republican-mercantile empire.